jermbo/colostle-companion/README.md

 ### Character Management

-- Create and customize character profiles with attributes and skills
+- Create and customize character profiles with name and class selection
+- Create companions for classes that require them
 - Assign equipment and inventory items
 - Switch between multiple characters
 - Remove or edit existing characters